-- The Web application will automatically update to version 2.8 and only support viewing and creating Faults based on the updated system.
+- The Web application has automatically updated to version 2.8 and only supports viewing and creating Faults based on the updated system.
 Application and Docker 2.8 releases will be optional updates.

 Which applications will still be using the ‘old’ Fault Management system?